Raven

-A raven is any of several larger-bodied passerine bird species in the genus Corvus.
+A raven is any of several large-bodied passerine bird species in the genus Corvus.
 These species do not form a single taxonomic group within the genus.
-There is no consistent distinction between "crows" and "ravens", common names which are assigned to different species chiefly based on their size.
+There is no consistent distinction between crows and ravens; the two names are assigned to different species chiefly by size.

-The largest raven species are the common raven and the thick-billed raven; these are also the largest passerine species.
+The largest species are the common raven and the thick-billed raven; these are also the largest passerine species.

 Etymology

-The term "raven" originally referred to the common raven (Corvus corax), the type species of the genus Corvus, which has a larger distribution than any other species of Corvus, ranging over much of the Northern Hemisphere.
+The term raven originally referred to the common raven (Corvus corax), the widespread species of the Northern Hemisphere.

 The modern English word raven has cognates in all other Germanic languages, including Old Norse (and subsequently modern Icelandic) hrafn and Old High German (h)Raban, all of which descend from Proto-Germanic *hrabanaz.

-Collective nouns for a group of common ravens (if not all ravens) include "rave", "treachery", "unkindness", and "conspiracy".
-In practice, most people use the more generic "flock".
+Collective nouns for a group of ravens include a "conspiracy", a "treachery", a "rave" and an "unkindness"; in practice, most people use the more generic "flock".